 All of these fun no-bake Christmas recipes for kids recipes require absolutely no baking – so they're completely safe for children...

 - (opens in new tab)

 - Sign up to our newsletter Newsletter

-This collection of no-bake Christmas recipes for kids are so simple and easy that you only have to help them out a little bit - they can make most of these treats themselves!
+This collection of no-bake Christmas recipes for kids is so simple and easy that you only have to help them out a little.

 Get the recipe: Rudolph marshmallow decorations (opens in new tab)

 Makes/Serves: 6 | Skill level: Easy | Total time: 30 mins

 A festive twist on the iconic cornflake cake, these cute treats involve melting marshmallows and butter, mixing in the cereal, and a drop of green food colouring, and shaping into wreath shapes.

 Then add red Skittles or Smarties for the holly berries, or freestyle and jazz up the wreaths with other festive decs, using other coloured sweets or perhaps silver sugar balls.
 A fab stocking filler popped in a small box or wrapped up in brown paper with a green or red bow.

 Get the recipe: Christmas Cornflake wreaths (opens in new tab)